tugberkugurlu/BonVoyage/README.md

 ## API Usage

+One of the great things about BonVoyage is its semantic API.
+Each resource you get a handle of (e.g. Category, Venue) will expose its aspects (e.g. Photos) and actions (e.g. Like, Dislike).
+You can find quick peek into the API of the library below.

 ### Userless Access

-Here is the simple usage of the API for userless access:
+The simple usage of the API for userless access:

 ```csharp
 var userlessSettings = new UserlessAccessSettings("CLIENT-ID", "CLIENT-SECRET");